-If you have assets over the upper limit of £23,250 (including property, cash savings, stocks and shares) you are likely to be expected to pay the full cost of your care fees.
+Currently, if you have assets over the upper limit of £23,250 (including property, cash savings, stocks and shares) you are likely to be expected to pay the full cost of your care fees.
 If you have less than the upper limit, or when your savings drop to this limit, your local authority will assess your ability to pay based on both your capital and income.

 Why do I need to plan for care fees now?

-Taking action now to plan your finances provides peace of mind.
+Planning your finances provides peace of mind.
 It means you and your family avoid having to sort out the complexities at a time when you are all dealing with a serious family illness.

 Alternatively, you may already be considering financially supporting a loved one to afford more suitable care by making top-up or third-party payments.
 Or you may have recently acquired Power of Attorney for a loved one and be planning on their behalf.

 You may have heard about annuity policies for long term care and would like support to identify the best options for you and your family.

 By planning for care fees now, you can ensure you are making the best decisions for you and your family.

 Hallidays provided financial planning advice to the daughter of a lady requiring a care home.
 The mother owned a house worth approximately £350,000 and savings of around £150,000.
 She also had a pension income from herself and her late husband.
 For her preferred care home she needed to top-up the fee by paying around £500 per week.
 With Hallidays advice and support:

 - Income was maximised - the daughter started to claim Attendance Allowance at the highest providing approximately £70 per week additional income

 - An Immediate Needs Annuity was purchased – although this cost just over £90,000 the regular payments ensure all her care home fees are paid in full for the rest of her life and upon her death the family home and £60,000 savings will be passed to her family as her legacy